panva/jose/docs/util/errors/README.md

 These are exported (as the `errors` namespace) from the main `'jose'` module entry point as well as from the subpath export `'jose/errors'`.

+Error classes, codes, and reasons are library API identifiers, not JOSE wire values.

 ## Classes

 | Class | Description |